 - 1 oz Blue Curacao

 - sprinkle of edible cake lustre

 - 1 splash lemon juice

-- In a shaker with ice, combine vodka and curacao and shake
+- In a shaker with ice, combine vodka, curacao and lustre and shake